Fantasia Artist Colored Pencils

 Fantasia Artist Colored Pencils Review

 The medium-hard wax core means that these will be relatively durable and somewhat easy to sharpen while still giving you the communication and “feel” you look for in softer pencils.
-Application is overall smooth and consistent and as mentioned before different colors mix together quite well.
-They are still hard enough to be sharpened to a point and keep their edge to take care of the intricate details you might come across.
-The hexagonal exterior allows for good grip and control.
+The application is overall smooth and consistent and as mentioned before different colors mix quite well with proper application pressure.

 Packaging and presentation – 4.5/5

-These are really well-packaged for the price and you honestly would not expect them to be in the price bracket they are looking from afar.
+The Fantasia Artist Colored Pencils are well-packaged for the price and you honestly would not expect them to be in the price bracket they are looking from afar.
 All choices come in an attractive (albeit a bit flimsy) case with lovely interior gold accents and labeling.
-The pencils are color-coordinated and have an attractive blue exterior base.
+The pencils are color-coordinated and have an attractive blue exterior base with white lettering that displays the brand name and pencil color number.
+The remaining portion of the pencil is an attractive dark gray color that is rather classy.
 It is a very nice piece.

 Cost – 4/5